Iztapalapa: Landmarks

 The Museo Cabeza de Juárez was constructed in 1976.
 This museum in Colonia Agua Prieta is an enormous multicolored monument of Benito Juárez’s head that measures 13 m in height and weighs six tons.
 It was decorated by David Alfaro Siqueiros but he died before he could finish the work.
 His brother-in-law, Luis Arenal Bastar completed it.
 The work is considered to be a fusion of painting, sculpting, engineering and architecture.
 Today, it contains a number of abstract murals, a permanent collection of lithographs and a large auditorium.
 The monument is a symbol of the eastern part of the city.

 The Central de Abasto (Groceries Center) is Mexico City's main wholesale market for produce and other foodstuffs.
 It was constructed to be the meeting point for producers, wholesalers, retailers and consumers for the entire country.
 The site accommodates more than 250,000 people each day and provides foodstuffs for most of the people of Mexico City area.
 The facility extends over 328 ha and is the most important commercial center for the city.
 It is the largest such market in Latin America.
 It was established in the 1970s, over what were the remaining chinampa farming plots in the borough, effectively eliminating this tradition in this part of the city.
-The main building was inaugurated in 1982, built by Abraham Zabludovesky, as a slightly deformed hexagon measuring 2.25 m across.
+The main building was inaugurated in 1982, built by Abraham Zabludovsky, as a slightly deformed hexagon measuring 2.25 m across.
 It was built to take over from the La Merced Market, which was no longer large enough to meet the city's needs for the wholesale distribution of produce and other foodstuffs.

 The borough is also home to Mexico City and Mexico's largest fish market, called La Nueva Viga, in Colonia San José Aculco on Prologación Eje 6 Sur.
 With 202 wholesalers and 165 retail outlets, it distributes about 60% of the country's seafood production along with much of what is imported.
 The market begins business at 4:00 a.m., when delivery trucks bring in fresh fish from all over Mexico to the vendors.
 This daily delivery is about 500 tons and includes all kinds of seafood from shrimp to fish to shellfish to small sharks and manta rays.
 The main fish market is here due to Mexico City's role as economic center since the pre Hispanic period.

 The twice-weekly El Salado tianguis or street market offers everything from the cheapest used items to luxury items can be found.